 Run a few real meetings during your trial—screen share a large deck, record, and have multiple people talk at once.
 You’ll know quickly if the platform holds up.

-From our testing experience, RingCentral is consistently strong as an all-in-one phone/video solution, while Zoom tends to deliver the most reliable large-meeting experience.
+From my experience, RingCentral is consistently strong as an all-in-one phone/video solution, while Zoom tends to deliver the most reliable large-meeting experience.
 As always, your network is the deciding factor.

 Call Recording